 Most of this is by chance.
-Often times I will go shopping for scrapbook supplies and can easily pair up different materials for a scrapbook layout.
+Often, I will go shopping for scrapbook supplies and can easily pair up different materials for a scrapbook layout.

-Many times, however, it takes exhaustive searching in my stash of supplies to come up with matching paper and accessories that compliment one another.
+Many times, however, it takes exhaustive searching in my stash of supplies to come up with matching paper and accessories that complement one another.

 Most often, when I get crafty inspiration, it's from the nature I observe outside of my window.